 Yes, synthetic oil is good, but it’s not a magic cure for oil sludge.
 Synthetic engine oil is still oil.
 And while a synthetic oil habit is great for a brand-new car, your old faithful may already be facing sludge damage.
 Now what?
 How can you clean up an already sludged engine?
 Or is it too late?

-6. How you can clean up an already sludged engine
+6. You can clean up an already sludged engine.

 Varnish and sludge are tough.
 And breaking up the varnish that’s already deposited on your engine takes some intensive cleaning and lubrication.
 First, you need BG EPR® Engine Performance Restoration®.
 And second, you need heat; a running engine offers that.
 BG EPR® works its way through your engine, softening existing deposits and dissolving them so they can be filtered away.